stephenbeese/FizzyBeese/TESTING.md

 As you can see above the only errors remaining are lines that are too long for the standard pep8 guidelines.

-I did try to shorten these lines however some were not possible so therefore I left them.
+I did try to shorten these lines however some were not possible so I left them.

 # WAVE Evaluation Tool